 The Great Backyard Bird Count was launched in 1998 by Cornell Lab of Ornithology and the National Audubon Society.
-This global citizen science project helps communities and scientists learn more about the year to year bird populations and distributions.
+This global community science project helps the general public and scientists learn more about the year-to-year bird populations and distributions.